KevinMulinge/Jenga-Api-project/README.md

 with their suppliers.
 How to run :
 For linux :
-pip install requests
+pip install requests,
-pip install pycrypto
+pip install pycrypto,
 Host it on an apache server

 For windows :
-First install python
+First install python,
-pip install requests
+pip install requests,
-pip install pycryptodome
+pip install pycryptodome,
 Then run by :
 Host it in a webserver like xampp and run

-Generate the public and private key as below: openssl genrsa -out privatekey.pem 2048 -nodes openssl rsa -in privatekey.pem -outform PEM -pubout -out publickey.pem
+Generate the public and private key as below: openssl genrsa -out privatekey.pem 2048 -nodes, openssl rsa -in privatekey.pem -outform PEM -pubout -out publickey.pem

 Copy the public key to your jenga api account .